jules2689/trudeau/trudeau/2020-04-20/pre_news.md

 While there's an obsession here about the numbers of sittings and the numbers of hours of question period, I think the country might be worried about other numbers, 35, 000 cases of COVID-19, and 16 deaths in Nova Scotia due to a shooting.
 In the times we're in, no funerals or wakes.
 This is a time when the Prime Minister and other dignitaries would travel to Nova Scotia to offer comfort in a time like this, and none of that is happening because of what's going on.
 It makes it difficult to argue that politics as much as you canneeds  continue in parliament with as many as three sittings a week.
-Andrew scheer  if MPs  go to a grocery store, they can come here.
+Andrew scheer  if M.P.s can go to a grocery store, they can come here.
-But what are we told about that, go once a week. and you don't need to get on a plane from vancouver  ottawa  buy your grocery.
+But what are we told about that, go once a week. and you don't need to get on a plane from Vancouver to Ottawa to buy your grocery.
 It looks like the majority is going to get its way with the motion that is going to be presented and voted on.